LenoLen/LenoLen/README.md

 ***
 dnis are sstupid but i guess

--Poser okegom fans (people who claim to like okegom but dont like "icky stuff")
+-Poser okegom fans (people who claim to like okegom but dont like "icky stuff") (literally just okegom fans who claim to be antis.)

 - below 14 (13 thin ice)